CUB-Geomicrobiology/materials/trophy.md

 <div class="solution">
 anaerobic chemoorganoheterotrophy<br/>
-for short: **acetoclastic methanogenesis** (this is actually methane production by acetate fermentation)
+for short: <b>acetoclastic methanogenesis</b> (this is actually methane production by acetate fermentation)
 </div>

 Example organism that can do this: [*Methanosarcina* species](https://en.wikipedia.org/wiki/Methanosarcina)